nsf-lrose/release-tools/cyclone/lrose-docker-scripts/docker-container.md

 ## Installing and running

-### Getting the lrose-blaze image
+### Getting the lrose-cyclone image

 * From hub.docker.com (the default repository for the docker command)

-   `docker pull nsflrose/lrose-blaze`
+   `docker pull nsflrose/lrose-cyclone`

    This should pull the **latest** tag.

 * If you want to test a different image.
 For example ifyou have access to a tar file of the image

-   `docker import lroze-blaze.tgz`
+   `docker import lroze-cyclone.tgz`

 Verify it is there with `docker images`

 ```
 $ docker images
 REPOSITORY                   TAG                 IMAGE ID
-nsflrose/lrose-blaze         04132018            0a2ce9c9ae0f
+nsflrose/lrose-cyclone         04132018            0a2ce9c9ae0f
 ubuntu_apache2               latest              4b5eefbe9c6c
 ncareol/soloii               latest              baa1ee4c3541
 ```
 Chances are that instead of a name and tag, you will see **none**.
-Since the **lrose** wrapper assumes an image name of *lrose-blaze* you want to tag the image.
+Since the **lrose** wrapper assumes an image name of *lrose-cyclone* you want to tag the image.
 Use the `docker tag` command to do that.
 (Replace **0a2ce9c9ae0f** with the image ID `docker images` shows you)

 ```
-docker tag lrose-blaze:04112018 0a2ce9c9ae0f
+docker tag lrose-cyclone:04112018 0a2ce9c9ae0f
 ```

 ### Using the lrose wrapper ###